October 5, 2005 | Mark Paradies

 The difference is that there are:

-1) Systems with well thought out well-defined categories and
+1) Systems with well-thought-out, well-defined categories, and

 When it comes right down to it, human beings are CATEGORICAL thinkers.

-To measure your own number of categories, look at the variety (by category) of your corrective actions.
+To measure your number of categories, look at the variety (by category) of your corrective actions.
 Some people have as few as three categories for all human error!
 (They usually have a few more for equipment failures.)

-One more proof of my point is that when people divide root cause systems into two types (categorical and non-categorical), they are categorizing!
+One more proof of my point is that when people divide root cause systems into two types (categorical and non-categorical), they are CATEGORIZING!

-Philosophical discussions can be fun, but the real question that should be asked is: “Which root cause system is the best for helping real people solve real problems by finding answers that improve performance?”
+Philosophical discussions can be fun, but the real question that you should be asked is:

 Categories